-- · Promote compliance with uniform product safety standards. - · Promote the educational and play value of toys and associated products. - · Encourage creativity and sustainability in the design of children's product. - · Encourage respect for intellectual property rights. - · Promote the year round sale of children's products.
+- Promote compliance with uniform product safety standards. - Promote the educational and play value of toys and associated products. - Encourage creativity and sustainability in the design of children's product. - Encourage respect for intellectual property rights. - Promote the year round sale of children's products.

-- · Act as a source of information. - · Improve and maintain the public image of the industry. - · Communicate with Members in a prompt and efficient manner.
+- Act as a source of information. - Improve and maintain the public image of the industry. - Communicate with Members in a prompt and efficient manner. - Conduct a successful and profitable Annual Trade Fair.